lbittarello/Microeconometrics.jl/docs/src/correlation_structures.md

     )
 ```

 The maximum possible correlation between two observations declines with the time difference and the spatial distance between them.
 The actual correlation is arbitrary below that limit.
 (See [Conley (1999)](https://www.sciencedirect.com/science/article/pii/S0304407698000840).)
-The bandwidths and the kernel function control the upper bound. `time` specifies the column of `DF` that contains the date of each observation. `latitude` and `longitude` specify the columns of `DF` that contain the coordinates of each observation in radians (`Float64`).
+The bandwidths and the kernel function control the upper bound. `time` specifies the column of `DF` that contains the date of each observation. `latitude` and `longitude` specify the columns of `DF` that contain the coordinates of each observation in decimal degrees (`Float64`).

 The following kernels are predefined for convenience: Bartlett (`bartlett`), Parzen (`parzen`), Truncated (`truncated`) and Tukey-Hanning (`tukeyhanning`).
 See [Andrews (1991)](http://jstor.org/stable/2938229) for formulae.